irfaniskandar-23/full-stack-web-app/README.md

 > *Note: remove existing migration folder before executing the above command*

 The Students  table will be created in the SQL Server database

+ <br /> <br />

+ ## Frontend
+ Frontend is developed with Angular version 14.2.10.
+To install Angular with version, execute the following command

+ npm install -g @angular/cli@14.2.10.